 When to use running gels to improve performance

-An expert guide to energy gels for runners
+An expert guide on when to use energy gels for runners – and how best to consume them

 Running gels are a common part of a runner’s training and racing plan, whether you are a road runner or a trail runner, but how do you know which gels to use and when to consume gels for the best results?